History of the graphical user interface: Microsoft Windows (16-bit versions)

-Windows 1.0, a GUI for the MS-DOS operating system was released in 1985.
+Windows 1.0, a GUI for the MS-DOS operating system, was released in 1985.
 The market's response was less than stellar.
 Windows 2.0 followed, but it wasn't until the 1990 launch of Windows 3.0, based on Common User Access that its popularity truly exploded.
 The GUI has seen minor redesigns since, mainly the networking enabled Windows 3.11 and its Win32s 32-bit patch.
 The 16-bit line of MS Windows were discontinued with the introduction of Windows 95 and Windows NT 32-bit based architecture in the 1990s.
-See the next section.

 The main window of a given application can occupy the full screen in maximized status.
 The users must then to switch between maximized applications using the Alt+Tab keyboard shortcut; no alternative with the mouse except for de-maximize.
 When none of the running application windows are maximized, switching can be done by clicking on a partially visible window, as is the common way in other GUIs.

 In 1988, Apple sued Microsoft for copyright infringement of the Lisa and Apple Macintosh GUI.
 The court case lasted 4 years before almost all of Apple's claims were denied on a contractual technicality.
 Subsequent appeals by Apple were also denied.
 Microsoft and Apple apparently entered a final, private settlement of the matter in 1997.

 GEOS

-GEOS was launched in 1986.
-Originally written for the 8-bit home computer Commodore 64 and shortly after, the Apple II series.
+GEOS was launched in 1986, originally written for the 8-bit home computer Commodore 64, and shortly after, the Apple II.
 The name was later used by the company as PC/Geos for IBM PC systems, then Geoworks Ensemble.
-It came with several application programs like a calendar and word processor, and a cut-down version served as the basis for America Online's DOS client.
-Compared to the competing Windows 3.0 GUI it could run reasonably well on simpler hardware, but its developer had a restrictive policy towards third-party developers that prevented it from becoming a serious competitor.
-And it was targeted at 8-bit machines and the 16-bit computer age was dawning.
+It came with several application programs like a calendar and word processor.
+A cut-down version served as the basis for America Online's MS-DOS client.
+Compared to the competing Windows 3.0 GUI, it could run reasonably well on simpler hardware, but its developer had a restrictive policy towards third-party developers that prevented it from becoming a serious competitor.
+Additionally, it was targeted at 8-bit machines, whilst the 16-bit computer age was dawning.